-I’m using MailChimp and have been very impressed with the service.
+I’m using ConvertKit and have been very impressed with the service.
 It’s free for basic emailing and reasonable amounts of subscribers (less than 2,000).
 The one important feature that requires a paid account is autoresponders, but that’s about it.
 Their drag-and-drop tools are great for non-technical users and the site is fun to use.
-Plus, there is an iOS app for management on the go.
+They have a creator network and ecommerce abilities.

 Converting a Personal Facebook Profile to a Facebook Page a Good Idea?